MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

     Install-Module -Name Microsoft.Online.SharePoint.PowerShell
     ```

+    >**Tip**: If you're working from a lab hosting provider, you can access all the labs by opening **https://aka.ms/sc400labs** in Microsoft Edge.
+This will give you a web-based interface for the labs, making it easier to copy and paste PowerShell scripts when needed.

 1. If prompted to install the PowerShell NuGet provider, enter **Y** to install the provider.

 1. If prompted to install from an untrusted repository, enter **Y** to install the module from the PSGallery.